-Three years ago I was to consider working on a novel set in the Elizabethan era.
+Three years ago I was asked to write a novel set in the Elizabethan era.
 I was interested in the challenge so I got stuck in.
 The amount of research required to bring any depth to such a work is demanding, but worth it.

 Below is the opening passage, the year is 1588 and we are on the Royal barge.

 “Majesty.”
 The Lord Mayor of London doffed his hat and bowed as Elizabeth strode past.

 “Sir Martin.”
 The Queen gestured for the Mayor to follow on behind.
 “My barge is ready?”

 “It is, your Majesty, all of the entourage and consort are in place awaiting departure.”